barkamoljon/PortfolioProjects/Credit_Risk_Modeling/README.md

 0.07526562017218118
 ```
 🔶 The ratio of expected loss over total funded amount is 7.5%, which is an acceptable level and means our credit risk is under control!

+## Conclusion:
+In this project, we analyzed the data from 2004 to 2007 without using the data.
+In this, we included 4 points:
+1. Data preparation: we cleaned the data and created columns from useful, close to each other data.
+2. We made a PD model from useful data.
+3. Monitoring: At this stage we compared the Actual and Probable results, at this stage we received the data of 2015 (load_data_2015)
+4.LGD, EAD, and EL: In the last step, we made LGD, EAD models and put all the models into one DataFrame and found EL through them.